mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 ### send_slave_heartbeat

 This defines whether (on | off) MaxScale sends to the slave the heartbeat packet when there are no real binlog events to send.
 The default value if 'off', no heartbeat event is sent to slave server.
-If value is 'on' the interval value (requested by the slave during registration) is reported in the diagnostic output and the packect is send after the time interval without any event to send.
+If value is 'on' the interval value (requested by the slave during registration) is reported in the diagnostic output and the packet is send after the time interval without any event to send.

 ### burstsize